project-chip/matter.js/README.md

 ## What is Matter?

-[Matter](https://csa-iot.org/all-solutions/matter/) is a new secure, reliable and local standard protocol for smart/IoT devices launched at the end of 2022 by the [Connectivity Standards Alliance].
+[Matter](https://csa-iot.org/all-solutions/matter/) is a new secure, reliable and local standard protocol for smart/IoT devices launched at the end of 2022 by the [Connectivity Standards Alliance](https://csa-iot.org/).

 To learn more about Matter visit [https://csa-iot.org/all-solutions/matter/](https://csa-iot.org/all-solutions/matter/)